 I made this easy roasted chicken a few days ago and was so excited about the ease to yum ratio.
 Usually when something doesn't take much time it's assumed that it lacks flavor, but not in this case.
 You cannot go wrong with this one-pan meal.
 Who doesn’t love one-pan meals?!Read More

-If you've ever eaten at Benihana or a similar Hibachi-style restaurant, you will likely begin salivating when you imagine dipping a succulent piece of steak into their famous Ginger Sauce.
+If you've ever eaten at Benihana or a similar Hibachi-style restaurant, you have likely begun salivating when you dunk a succulent piece of steak into their famous Ginger Sauce.
 Every time we go to Benihana, I end up dousing my steak, shrimp, veggies AND rice with that stuff.Read More

 If I could eat this weather with a giant spoon, I would.
 It makes me happy.
 It's been saving me, through a really tiring and busy time.
 I keep saying to Dan, "Please tell me we're going to survive this stretch!"
 Thankfully he parrots me with a genuine tone.Read More